Pricing Guide: How Much Does Bush Trimming Cost?

 Photo Credit: tygerdsebat / Flickr / CC BY-SA 2.0

-If your bushes are too close to a building, fence, or other structure, they could be more difficult to trim than bushes out in the open.
+If your bushes are too close to a building, fence, power lines, or other structure, they could be more difficult to trim than bushes out in the open.
 The same goes for bushes in the middle of a landscape bed or otherwise cornered into a tight spot.

-If your contractor charges by the hour, your bill will similarly increase, since maneuvering around the bushes without causing damage will most likely take more time.
+Contractors who charge by the bush may ask for a higher rate for bushes in difficult locations such as these.
+If your contractor charges by the hour, your bill will similarly increase since maneuvering around the bushes without causing damage will most likely take more time.

 Pro Tip: Include the location of the bushes in your job description to get a more accurate quote from your contractor.

-Debris hauling
+Debris Hauling

-Frequency of service
+Frequency of Service

 close-up of a freshly trimmed round bush